wpeventmanager/wp-event-manager/readme.txt

 Fixed: Edit organizer and venue page are now working properly.
 Fixed: Event Listing Page events are loaded properly in enable debug log file.
 Fixed: The deprecated error message is now removed.
-.Fixed: Events are not loaded in the event listing page.
+Fixed: Events are not loaded in the event listing page.
 Fixed: List and box shortcode is now working even after activating the calendar addon.
 Fixed: The default content tab is no longer visible while adding a custom field.
 Fixed: Load more events text is no longer displayed after deactivating the calendar addon.